blakevanlan/jobQ/README.md

-# Fannect Worker
+# jobQ

-Parallizable worker with locking functionality.
+Parallelizable worker with locking functionality written in Node.
 Backed by Redis.